 By selecting Enable DRM, your video will be encrypted using Google Widevine.
 This is transparent to the user as the Widevine decryption module is installed by Steam silently.
 Upon playback, the video player will both confirm ownership of the video in Steam and grant a time-restricted license for playback that allows for decryption of the video content for playback.

 For videos with a rental option, we recommended enabling DRM as the time-restricted license will be matched to the end of the rental period.

-- Optimize Upload for Faster Network Connections (Experimental, disable for slow connections) - This will increase the number of simultaneous connections during upload.
+- Optimize Upload for Faster Network Connections (Disable for slow connections or if timeouts occur) - This will increase the number of simultaneous connections during upload.
 It does require at least 6Mbps upload.
 If a video upload fails, turns this setting off and try again.